© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Bailey Hill, Mold is a scheduled monument protected by Cadw under reference FL014.
 View the official record →

-Bailey Hill, Mold is a motte and bailey castle situated in Flintshire, north-east Wales, representing an important example of Norman fortification in the region.
+Bailey Hill, Mold is a motte and bailey castle situated in Flintshire, Wales, representing one of the region's Norman defensive settlements.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL014.

 The Bailey Hill, Mold dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Bailey Hill, Mold is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL014.